 3.6 Model Training

 We use Bayesian personalized ranking objective [45] to optimize our model.
 The key idea of Bayesian personalized ranking optimization is to make the items that users are really interested in ranking ahead of the items that users are not interested, that is, the positive sample probability is greater than the negative sample probability.
-So we take a negative sample ix' for each positive sample u,ix∈Dtrain+.
+So, we take a negative sample ix' for each positive sample u,ix∈Dtrain+.
 When optimizing node embedding in a relation semantic space, for the observable triple u,r,i∈P\Dtest+, we take a negative sample i', indicating no relation r between i' and u.
 We hope that u is closer to positive sample i and farther away from negative sample i'.
 Our optimization objectives are:

 L=argmin-u,ix∈Dtrain+,ix'lnσsuix-suix'-u,r,i∈P\Dtest+,i'lnσuMr+r-iMr22-uMr+r-i'Mr22+λ1W*22+λ2q22+λ3r∈RMr22 (5)